 Digital goods—how do you control them?
-Stealing a car is hard.
-Stealing a design file can happen on accident.
+Stealing a car is hard, but stealing a design file or some other digital good can happen on accident.
 This page is about preventing those accidents (since we can’t really stop you if you want to distribute this stuff illegally on-purpose).

 How accidents happen

 We hope that you’ll try an Art /Rhetor design file for your next project.
 We even hope you’re so pumped after using it that you’ll want other people to see what it was like—how well we’ve labeled our layers, provided alternate colors, made photo recommendations, etc. But here’s where the slip can happen: in your enthusiasm, you might attach that ZIP file to an email and swoosh it off to your friend at Sample Church.
 He or she could open it and put it into rotation at Sample Church without a second thought.
 This is not the end of the world, but it isn’t how this is supposed to work.